noodlewavey/restaurant-scheduler/README.md

 `git clone https://github.com/noodlewavey/restaurant-scheduler.git`

-Make sure you're in the restaurant-scheduler directory, NOT inside any other directory.
+Make sure you're in the restaurant-scheduler directory, NOT inside any other directory (Maven wrapper is in this directory, we need to be in this directory to run.)

 Build the backend using maven wrapper: